 (13) other information or documents to be provided upon request by the Platform.

 Article 11 Languages of the Submitted Documents.

 The Platform only accepts documents prepared in Chinese or English.
 Users who submit documents prepared in any language other than Chinese or English shall engage a properly qualified translator to translate such documents into Chinese or English and have the translated version thereof properly notarized.

 Article 12 Submission of Document Copies.
-Where a copy of a document is submitted, the copy shall be properly checked against the original of such document.
-The copy of a document may be submitted if such copy is notarized and certified as a full and true copy of the original document.
-The certification mentioned under this Clause includes, but is not limited to, certification by an embassy, judicial certification, certification by local magistrate, or certification by a notary public.
+Where a copy of a document is submitted, the copy shall be properly checked against the original of such a document.
+A copy of a document may be submitted if such a copy is notarized and certified as a full and true copy of the original document.
+The certification mentioned under this Clause includes but is not limited to, certification by an embassy, judicial certification, certification by a local magistrate, or certification by a notary public.